Piedmont Driving Club

-The club's facilities include golf, tennis, platform tennis, squash, swimming, exercise facilities, massage, casual and fine dining, and event space for larger gatherings.
+The club's facilities include golf, tennis, padel, squash, swimming, exercise facilities, massage, casual and fine dining, and event space for larger gatherings.
 In May 2000, the club built a Rees Jones-designed 18-hole championship golf course and executive par-3 course several miles from the main clubhouse on Camp Creek Parkway.
 In 2014, the club hosted one of two 2014 US Amateur Qualifier golf tournaments in Georgia.
 In 2018, it also hosted the Georgia Mid-Amateur Championship.